mislav/puppet-personal/readme.md

 I'm no sysadmin expert but I've set up a personal server—usually Debian-flavored—countless times manually.
 Time to automatize this.
-I would want to be able to provision a single box quickly for personal use, but I want to do it via recipes that I can reply against another box whenever I want.
+I would want to be able to provision a single box quickly for personal use, but I want to do it via recipes that I or anyone else can easily re-apply against another box.

-I've brushed with Chef, but getting disillusioned with its steep learning curve, I've set out to try Puppet.
+I've brushed with Chef, but after getting disillusioned with its steep learning curve, I've set out to try Puppet.
 Turns out, it's not any easier.

 ![I have no idea what I'm doing](http://i0.kym-cdn.com/photos/images/newsfeed/000/234/142/196.jpg)